getsentry/sentry-javascript/packages/opentelemetry-node/README.md

 This package allows you to send your NodeJS OpenTelemetry trace data to Sentry via OpenTelemetry SpanProcessors.

+**Note**
+While this package is not deprecated as of now, it is recommended to use either [@sentry/opentelemetry](../opentelemetry/) or [@sentry/node-opentelemetry](../node-opentelemetry/) instead.
+These provide a more holistical integration of Sentry & OpenTelemetry than this package does.

 This SDK is **considered experimental and in an alpha state**.
 It may experience breaking changes.
 Please reach out on [GitHub](https://github.com/getsentry/sentry-javascript/issues/new/choose) if you have any feedback/concerns.

 ## Installation